chop-analytics/chopR/README.md

    * The guide is also dependent on an internal R package developed by OCQI called `rocqi`, which currently is only available to CHOP employees.
 If you are a CHOP employee that wishes to download this package, please see this repo for documentation: https://github.research.chop.edu/CQI/rocqi.

-   Regardless of these limitation, the guide can be used as a conceptual framework for CHOP and non-CHOP users to build an interactive flexdashboard.
+   Regardless of these limitations, the guide can be used as a conceptual framework for CHOP and non-CHOP users to build an interactive flexdashboard.

 ## Instructional Sessions